the-gonzo-syndicate/Vegas-Scavenger-Hunt/README.md

 Sprint number 4 was not very successful.
 I have run into roadblock after roadblock, and cannot get anything I try to work.
 There is no gif update this week, because there was literally no additions made to the app that were successful.
 Hopefully some of my issues can be worked through tonight in class.
 If not, I fear that the app may not be working by next week.

+## Final Sprint

+Phew.
+We got all of the roadblocks fixed, and everything working!
+All user stories are checked off.
+Its nice to see a working app!
+I also put the app on my phone, and tested it at various stops, to ensure that the location information for the geofences was working as intended, and it was.
+All is good!
+Preparing for the presentation tonight!